 Using the Collections

 The great majority of our titles are cataloged, and their records may be located in NUsearch.
-To request an item, simply fill out one of our call slips and give it to a staff member at our reference desk to be paged.
-Typical turnaround time is less than five minutes and materials can be viewed in the Jens Nyholm Reading Room, as our materials do not circulate.
+To request an item, simply click the “Request Special Collections” link on the NUsearch page for that item.
+This will direct you to the Special Collections Request System page where you can log in to your account or register as a new user.
+Materials may be viewed in the Jens Nyholm Reading Room, as our materials do not circulate.

 A small percentage of items are located at the Libraries' off-campus storage facility, the Oak Grove Library Center, and are available via NUsearch.
 Any Northwestern-affiliated patron or registered guest can request items, which can be available as soon as the next business day for consultation in our reading room.